MusicPlayerDaemon/MPD/doc/user.rst

 Question: I can't see my music in the MPD database!
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-* Check your music_directory setting.
+* Check your :code:`music_directory` setting.
 * Does the MPD user have read permission on all music files, and read+execute permission on all music directories (and all of their parent directories)?
 * Did you update the database? (mpc update)
-* Did you enable all relevant decoder plugins at compile time? mpd --version will tell you.
+* Did you enable all relevant decoder plugins at compile time? :command:`mpd --version` will tell you.

 Question: MPD doesn't read ID3 tags!
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%